mikegcoleman/hybrid-workshop/pwd_readme.md

 	> **Note**: Be sure to substitute your DTR Hostname and your User Name - both these are listed at the top of your PWD page.

-	The `-t` tags the iamge with a name.
+	The `-t` tags the image with a name.
 In our case the name indicates which DTR server and under which user's respository the image will live.

 	> **Note**: Feel free to examine the Dockerfile in this directory if you'd like to see how the image is being built.